sampsapenna/grove-lcd-pico/README.md

 # Grove LCD backlight module library – Raspberry Pico SDK port
-This is a library for driving the Grove LCD backlight, ported from the Arduino library provided by Seed Studio.
+This is a library for driving the Grove LCD backlight, ported from the Arduino library provided by Seeed Studio.
 The library works by same logic, but is re-written to use Pico SDK's i2c library instead of `Wire.h`, and using C instead of C++.

-The original library can be found [in seed studio github](https://github.com/Seeed-Studio/Grove_LCD_RGB_Backlight).
+The original library can be found [in Seeed Studio github](https://github.com/Seeed-Studio/Grove_LCD_RGB_Backlight).
 All additions are provided under the original license.

+An example pico program is provided in [grove-lcd-pico-example repository.](https://github.com/sampsapenna/grove-lcd-pico-example)

 ## Usage
 The port can be easily integrated into a Pico SDK project as a git submodule.